sindresorhus/emittery/readme.md

 If `.on()` listeners already exist when `init()` is called, `initFn` is called immediately.

-Returns an unsubscribe function.
+Returns an unsubscribe function (which is also [`Disposable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/dispose)).
 Calling it removes the init/deinit hooks, and if the init is currently active, it calls deinit immediately.

 > [!NOTE]
 > Lifecycle hooks only apply to `.on()` listeners.
 Subscriptions via `.events()` async iterators do not trigger the init or deinit functions.